Categories: Web

 Netflix, Pinterest and other sites rent server space from Amazon, as part of the company’s AWS product.

 Sudden and severe outages appear to be a slight problem for Amazon.
 Last August one of the company’s server farms in Dublin, Ireland, was brought down following a bout of bad weather.
-Initially the company claimed that lightning struck its Dublin data centre but later, in a 4,000 word explanation, said that it was a series of hardware, software, technical, and human, errors which resulted in prolonged outage.
+Initially the company claimed that lightning struck its Dublin data centre but later, in a 4,000 word explanation, said that it was a series of hardware, software, technical, and human, errors which resulted in a prolonged outage.
 The last outage Amazon suffered was the previous April.

 Similarly, in this case, Amazon says a 20-minute outage in one data center in Northern Virgina, along with other problems caused the prolonged outage.
 Amazon said it will spend a number of hours over the coming weeks to prevent another outage of this type occurring